 Summer is here, and for many that means outdoor celebrations that include fireworks, especially around the 4th of July.
 Unfortunately, this also means an increase in eye injuries.
 Here are a few fast facts:

-- Children under 15 accounted for 36% of the total injuries caused by fireworks.
+- Children age 15 and under accounted for one-third of the total injuries caused by fireworks.

-- Even sparklers can be dangerous — they burn at 2,000 degrees and were responsible for 900 injuries in 2019 alone.
+- Even sparklers can be dangerous — they burn at 2,000 degrees and were responsible for 1,495 injuries in the latest report.

 - If you are not actually handling fireworks, you could still be in danger as approximately 65% of people injured by fireworks are bystanders.